Back

 Why This Matters for BNB Chain Applications

-• Trades fail or get stuck
+• Trades may fail or stall

-• Wallets show stale balances
+• Wallets can display stale balances

 • Bots miss execution windows